Something for everyone

 Claire De la Haye on her mobile: 07515 287222 or contact Claire by email

 Baslow Garden Society

-They meet on the third Thursday of the month (except December) at the Village Hall in Baslow and warmly welcome new members from Baslow and further afield.
+We meet on the third Thursday of the month (no meeting in December) at the Village Hall in Baslow and warmly welcome new members from Baslow and further afield to our meetings.

 Baslow Jubilee Orchard

 The idea for a Community Orchard in Baslow arose from a Parish Council meeting in March 2012 and was enthusiastically supported by a group of volunteers from the village.